Protein replacement therapy

 Protein replacement therapy is a medical treatment that supplements or replaces a protein in patients in whom that particular protein is deficient or absent.
 There have been significant advances in this treatment.
-PRT is being tested in clinical trials with the diseases Progeria and Epidermolysis bullosa dystrophica as a potential treatment.
-For patients with Epidermolysis bullosa dystrophica there has been promising results.
+PRT is being tested in clinical trials with the diseases progeria and epidermolysis bullosa dystrophica as a potential treatment.
+For patients with epidermolysis bullosa dystrophica there have been promising results.